-Figure D.27: rcu_init_levelspread() Code

-act fanout (specified by CONFIG_RCU_FANOUT), and the other on lines 11-25 that determines the number of child nodes based indirectly on the specified fanout, but then balances the tree.
-The CONFIG RCU_FANOUT_EXACT kernel parameter selects which version to use for a given kernel build.
+Figure D.27 shows the code for the rcu_init_levelspread() function, which controls the fanout, or the number of children per parent, in the rcu_node hierarchy.
+There are two versions of this function, one shown on lines 2-9 that enforces the exact fanout (specified by CONFIG_RCU_FANOUT), and the other on lines 11-25 that determines the number of child nodes based indirectly on the specified fanout, but then balances the tree.
+The CONFIG_RCU_FANOUT_EXACT kernel parameter selects which version to use for a given kernel build.